Thinking about becoming a Delivery Manager?

 It’s your job to notice the “Hmm, that might be a problem” moments before they become real problems.
 It’s not about being pessimistic, it’s about spotting patterns and helping teams plan for the wobbles that always happen.
 Or even going with a gut feel on something.

 My advice: You might be drawn to some more than others on this list, but if you are self-aware to know you’re limits with each one, I think you can practice most of these.
+A really experienced delivery person who I asked to review an earlier version of this article mentioned they weren’t naturally organised, but quickly learnt things to help them, like understanding making useful lists and reading up on techniques like Kanban.

 Networks over networking